Car Reviews

 Introduction

 Electric vehicles, or EVs as they’re more commonly known, are slowly becoming commonplace on this country’s tarmac.
-But when their designs echo that of the futuristic robots from Wall-E, I can understand that making the jump from petrol to a three-prong plug is quite daunting to the common road-goer.
+But when their designs echo those futuristic robots from WALL-E, I can understand why making the jump from petrol to a three-pin plug feels daunting to the average road-goer.

-The BMW i3 has too many angles, the Renault Zoe is too curvy, and we’re peppered with electric hypercars that boast, frankly, stupidly high-performance figures that scare even me off.
-Add to that the lack of education regarding charging and infrastructure, and you’re left with a very difficult choice to make.
-But VW has given us a stepping stone.
+The BMW i3 has too many angles, the Renault ZOE is a bit too curvy, and we’re peppered with electric hypercars boasting, frankly, stupidly high-performance figures that scare even me off.
+Add to that a lack of education around charging and infrastructure, and you’re left with a tough choice.
+VW, however, has given us a stepping stone.

-As usual, it comes in the form of the VW Golf, which has for the majority of its life formed a bridge between the family car and the hot hatch.
-The e-Golf’s purpose is to do the same thing, but between the combustion engine and the electric motor.
+As usual, it comes in the form of the VW Golf, which for most of its life has bridged the gap between the family car and the hot hatch.
+The e-Golf’s purpose is to do the same thing – but between the combustion engine and the electric motor.

 Power and Efficiency

-Torque comes on instantly from the 318kg’s worth of battery tucked neatly under the carpet, and the front wheels manage to translate 135bhp and 214lb ft to the tarmac of city roads effortlessly.
-Unlike combustion engines, however, motors tend to run out of puff at the top end, so 60mph takes a tad under 10 seconds.
-This certainly doesn’t blow you away on paper, but that kick in the back akin to most EVs makes it feel much quicker than these numbers illustrate.
-In fact, the torque can be strong enough to light up the traction control multiple times during a spirited drive.
+Torque arrives instantly from the battery pack tucked neatly under the floor (around 318 kg), and the front wheels translate 134 bhp and 214 lb ft to the tarmac of city roads effortlessly.
+Unlike combustion engines, electric motors tend to run out of puff at the top end, so 0–62 mph takes 9.6 seconds.
+It won’t blow you away on paper, but that familiar EV shove in the back makes it feel quicker than the numbers suggest.
+In fact, the torque can be strong enough to flash the traction control light during a spirited drive.

-Despite this impressive performance, there’s not an ounce of engine noise.
-Prod the on button and the cabin is filled with only a faint whirr of electronics – I’m afraid to say the days of a burbling engine and accompanying vibrations are a thing of the past.
+There’s no engine noise – prod the Start button and the cabin fills with only a faint electronic whirr.
+I’m afraid to say the days of a burbling idle and accompanying vibrations are, here at least, a thing of the past.

 On the Road

-The ride is refined with solid damping, and with such a low centre of gravity, you can drop the car into a corner and slingshot through the exit using the slugs of torque available.
-The brakes are equally as impressive but can be difficult to modulate thanks to the insertion of regenerative braking.
-This is something to get used to, but VW, being the friendly lot they are, has offered you an alternative.
+The ride is refined with well-judged damping, and with such a low centre of gravity you can drop the car into a corner and slingshot through the exit using the surges of torque on tap.
+The brakes are equally impressive but can be tricky to modulate due to the transition into regenerative braking – something you quickly get used to.
+Helpfully, you can adjust the natural regen: tap the gear selector to increase or decrease the effect (D1–D3 or ‘B’ mode).
+Lift off the accelerator and the car decelerates to harvest energy, which is surprisingly handy in stop-start traffic and keeps the battery topped up as best as possible.

 Safety and Technology

-This is the part where I’d tell you about all the cruise settings and climate control, but we all know what tech a Golf comes standard with.
-So instead of me telling you about how you can link any phone to the dash, enjoy fully adjustable seating up front, and be safe in the fact that it has enough sensors and assists to make any journey feel like an Italian siesta, I’ll instead talk you through how to live with an electric car.
+This is the part where I’d usually list cruise settings and climate control, but we all know what a modern Golf includes.
+You can connect any phone to the infotainment, enjoy fully adjustable seating up front, and rely on a suite of sensors and driver assists to make most journeys feel pleasantly stress-free.

 To Sum Up

-There are multiple reasons as to why you’d make the jump to the world of AC and DC.
-It’s more eco-friendly (depending on where you get your electricity), it’s cheaper to run, and the low-speed performance is hard to match.
+There are plenty of reasons to make the jump to the world of AC and DC.
+It’s more eco-friendly (depending on how your electricity is generated), it’s cheaper to run, and the low-speed performance is hard to match.

-The e-Golf contains all of this within a tight hatchback package while keeping the standout quality and premium dynamics of its engined sibling accounted for.
-And for some who may question the technology behind an EV, having the backing of the largest automaker in the world always comes in handy.
+The e-Golf bundles all of this into a tight hatchback package while keeping the standout quality and premium dynamics of its petrol and diesel siblings intact.
+And for anyone who’s still unsure about EV tech, having the weight of one of the world’s biggest carmakers behind it certainly helps.

-So, if you’re looking for an EV that feels and drives like not just a car, but one of the best cars on the market, then the e-Golf is certainly for you.
-But the fact alone that it doesn’t look like something made by Pixar does it for me.
+If you’re after an EV that feels and drives like not just a car, but a very good car, the e-Golf is a compelling choice.
+And the fact it doesn’t look like something Pixar dreamt up is the clincher.

 Prices start at £28,690 which includes the £3,500 government grant.